ekaterinabutyugina/ekaterinabutyugina/README.md

 - 🔭 I’m currently working on internal company projects.

-- I attended an intensive course on Data Science in [Constructor Learning](https://learning.constructor.org/), where I stayed on as a TA, then Consultant, and now as a Program Manager.
+- I attended an intensive course on Data Science at [Constructor Learning](https://learning.constructor.org/), where I stayed on as a TA, then Consultant, and now as a Program Manager.
 I work with the following technologies (which we also pass on to our students):

   - Python, Web Scraping, APIs
   - Visualization (incl.
 Interactive) with Python, Plotly, Bokeh, Streamlit